Marcus Wareing: Personal life

 Wareing's brother Brian is a catering teacher.
 Marcus is married to Jane, with whom he has three children, Jake, Archie, and Jessie.
 He met Jane while working at Gravetye Manor, where he was second chef and she was on reception.
 After moving to London to work with Ramsay at Aubergine, Wareing kept the relationship going by commuting out to Sussex every Sunday.
 Ramsay was the best man at his wedding in 2000, and is godfather to Wareing's eldest son Jake.

 He has raised money for the charity Action Against Hunger, whilst working at the Taste of London festival, and in 2012 competed in a white-collar boxing charity event with other chefs and catering staff for the Hilton in the Community Foundation, having been an amateur boxer in his youth.
 He has lent his name to the Environmental Justice Foundation campaign to promote sustainable fishing.
 Wareing has said his favourite cookbook is one by chef Daniel Humm at Eleven Madison Park in New York City.

+Honours, awards and recognition

+He was appointed Member of the Order of the British Empire (MBE) in the 2026 New Year Honours for services to the culinary arts and to broadcasting.